 On August 1, 2013, the Foundation originally invested \$40,000 in Gunnison River Partnership, LLC ("GRP"), a Colorado limited liability company formed in April 2012.
 GRP's business purpose is to make debt and/or equity investments in privately-held enterprises in the greater Gunnison Valley of Colorado.
 This is reported as "Investment, Other" on the Statement of Financial Position.
-In 2017, an additional investment in GRP was made, increasing the fair value of the investment to \$91,269.
+In 2017 and 2019, additional GRP shares were donated to the Foundation, increasing the fair value of the investment to \$109,433.